ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 1.md

 \end{align}
 $$

-The error term $(\varepsilon)$ is capturing random situations that would affect the mileage of the car, such as weather conditions, altitude, or different inclinations of the roads.
+The error term $(\varepsilon)$ is capturing random situations that would affect the mileage of the car, such as weather conditions, altitude, or roads with different inclinations.
 The error term is purely random and captures the variations of $y$ that cannot be explained by $x$.
 We can then split an econometric regression in two parts.
 A **deterministic** component (the constant plus the regressors) and a **stochastic** component (the error term).
 Because $y$ is modeled as a function of a deterministic and a random variable, $y$ is also a random variable: $y = f(x, e)$.
 There is an assymmetry in how variables are treated; while the dependent variable is assumed to be *stochastic*, the regressors are assumed to be *deterministic*.[^1]

 We can also see that $\beta_1$ is the **marginal effect** of $x$ on $Y$: $\frac{\partial y}{\partial x} = \beta_1$.